 Note: If you use RO/Distilled water, your residual alkalinity is zero.
 There’s nothing to buffer the pH in TDS zero water.
 This article is only for people that use at least part of their brewing water from the tap.
 This article won’t cover the full science of water chemistry.
 It is only intended to provide an overview.
-It’ll cover a process that I use, and have had great results with.
+It’ll cover a process that I use.
+It’s one that I’ve had great results with.
 I know others that use the same or very close methods.
-I find the highlighted method a very simple way to measuring and correct brewing water, to suit any beer style.
+This method is a very simple way to measuring and correct brewing water. you can use it to suit any beer style.

 General considerations